spapas/django-authorities/README.rst

 * ``active``: Some authorities are de-activated; they should not be deleted though
 * ``parent``: You'll need to have a proper authority hierarchy

+Also, for me the django ``auth.Group`` entity feels more like a system-related concept (vs an application related concept).
+I.e you can have a django auth group of "Administrators" or "Advanced users"; these people may belong to various directorates; not all people in the "IT department" need to be Administrators of the application.

 Now, there are *more* things that may be useful for an authority, like

 * ``manager``: Who manages the authority